Ellipsis: Using Omission to Enhance Your Writing

 Question 6 of 10

-6. What is the purpose of using ellipsis in a quotation?
+6. Which of the following is an example of using ellipsis in conversation?

 Question 6 of 10